-The international conference on High Seas Governance: Gaps and Challenges is held in conjunction with the Singapore Maritime Week 2017 (SMW).
+The international conference on High Seas Governance: Gaps and Challenges was held in conjunction with the Singapore Maritime Week 2017 (SMW).
 SMW is the leading maritime event in Singapore driven by the Maritime and Port Authority of Singapore.
 SMW gathers the international maritime community in Singapore for a week of conferences, dialogues, exhibitions and social events in celebration of all things maritime.
 These events reflect the vibrancy and diversity of Singapore as a major international maritime centre.

 CIL INTERNATIONAL CONFERENCE